getninjas/mobiletest/README.md

 ### Offer details

-Shows the detail information for an offer.
+Shows the details for an offer.

 Every `offer` has two links: one for the `accept` button, another to the `reject` one.